ADHD Analysis Paralysis

 What is Analysis Paralysis?

-Analysis Paralysis is defined as the state wherein a person has trouble making decisions due to extensive contemplation of at least one of the possibilities.
-This can happen when people are either not yet ready for that decision or have trouble committing to anything.
-Likewise, this can be because there are too many choices and they need more time to decide which is suitable.
+Analysis paralysis is defined as the state where a person has trouble making decisions, usually due to overthinking.
+This can happen when people are either not yet ready to make that decision or are having trouble committing to anything.
+Likewise, this can be because there are too many choices and they need more time than others to decide which is best.

-But what is with an ADHD brain that decision-making paralysis is often experienced?
-What is (or what's not) inside an ADHD brain that causes this inability to make decisions quickly?
+But why are people with ADHD so prone to decision-making paralysis?
+What is (or what isn’t) inside an ADHD brain that causes this inability to make decisions quickly?

 Executive Function is a term used to describe the brain's ability for working memory, self-control, and flexible thinking.